viragvoros/cfd-lab/README.md

 make install # optional, check prefix
 ```

-These commands will create the executable `fluidchen` and copy it to the default directory `/usr/local/bin` .
+These commands will create the executable `fluidchem` and copy it to the default directory `/usr/local/bin` .
 If you want to install to a custom path, execute the cmake command as

 ```shell
 cmake -DCMAKE_INSTALL_PREFIX=/path/to/directory ..
 ```

-After `make && make install` **fluidchen** will be installed to `/path/to/directory/bin` .
+After `make && make install` **FLUIDchem** will be installed to `/path/to/directory/bin` .
 Note that you may need to update your `PATH` environment variable.

-By default, **fluidchen** is installed in `DEBUG` mode.
+By default, **FLUIDchem** is installed in `DEBUG` mode.
 To obtain full performance, you can execute cmake as

 ```shell
 cmake -DCMAKE_BUILD_TYPE=RELEASE ..